graphme-app/website/src/pages/docs/admin/slack.md

 ## Install the application

-The Slack application can be installed from the [Connections](https://console.graphme.app/connections) tab in the console.
+The Slack application can be installed from the [Slack application](https://console.graphme.app/slack) tab.
 If it is not installed, you should see a large "Add to Slack" button:

 ![Install app](/images/install-app.png)